Master Groups

 Ready to Volunteer?

-Please complete a 2023 Volunteer Form today!
+Complete the 2024 Volunteer Form today!
 Volunteering on a Master Group, Project Team, or Committee counts toward the CAAR and state Honor Society.

-The 2023 volunteer recruitment period runs from Tues., Nov.
-1st - Fri., Dec.
-16th.
+The 2024 volunteer recruitment period runs from Mon., Oct.
+16th - Fri., Dec.
+8th (new deadline)

-A staff liaison will contact you in December 2022 with an email invitation to serve that describes the volunteer opportunity available to you.
+A staff liaison will contact you in December 2023 with an email invitation to serve that describes the volunteer opportunity available to you.
 At that time, you will have the opportunity to accept or decline the offer.